diku-dk/howto/README.md

 ### Making a poster

   * [Create your poster in beamer](conference_poster/)
-  * [Get it printet at Campus Print](https://campusprint.ku.dk/) -- consider the polyester poster
+  * [Get it printed at Campus Print](https://campusprint.ku.dk/) -- consider the polyester poster